 Official contacts

-There are official contacts for various aspects related to working and studying at Nuremberg Tech.
+There are official contacts for various aspects related to working and studying at the Ohm.
 Their areas of responsibility range from occupational safety to equal opportunities to questions about scholarships or stipends.

 Responsible for the duties pursuant to §6 AsiG: